Sbehashti/Code-Refactor-For-Horiseon/README.md

 # Refactoring Code For Horiseon
 An example of using Semantic HTML and applying Style with CSS to the Horiseon Webpage while refactoring the given code.
+I was tasked with addressing certain bugs and issues in regards to the Horiseon Webpage to allow for a better flow and structure to more efficently provid einformation not only to a website visitor, but also to the hardware the webpage is accesed from, specifically a desktop.

 ## User Story
 AS A marketing agency